tmarble/robofox/README.md

 ## Usage

-You can use robotux to find the github repositories by username (or by organization).
+You can use robofox to find the github repositories by username (or by organization).
 For example

     lein run richhickey